Aetopia/WindowsBatchFiles/README.md

 First, install NSudo;
 [https://github.com/M2Team/NSudo](https://github.com/M2Team/NSudo)

-Then using NSudo, run "Windows Defender Disabler.bat" as a TrustedInstaller with all privileges to run the script.
+Then using NSudo, run "Windows Defender Disabler.bat" as a TrustedInstaller with all privileges.
-Alternatively so the same for "Windows Defender Enabler.bat" to revert the changes.
+Alternatively you can do the same for "Windows Defender Enabler.bat" to revert the changes.

 ## Which versions of Windows, these scripts will work with?
 These scripts should work with 20H2 and before and also 21H1 and above.